 Of course, these strategies are dependent on the tax code.
 It is completely possible that a changing tax code will affect either of these strategies in a negative way.
 But you can only work with the information you have available to you now.
 You can decide to tweak your strategy in the future as necessary.

 The key is to make a financial plan for your retirement and stick to it.
 That should include investing in a variety of vehicles, such as a Roth 401k, along the way.
-If you aren’t sure where to get started, then consider taking our course on investing for retirement!
+If you aren’t sure where to start, then consider taking our completely free course on investing for retirement!
 Follow Clever Girl Finance on YouTube, TikTok, Instagram, and Facebook for key financial tips and more!